markahrens/mytungsten/src/content/blog/2008/2008-so-far.md

 Throw Me The Statue – Moonbeams<br>

-Vampire Weekend – Vampire Weekend</p>
+Vampire Weekend – Vampire Weekend

-<p>I am planning on listening to the following already, so if you have other suggestions, please add them in the comments:</p>
+I am planning on listening to the following already, so if you have other suggestions, please add them in the comments:

-<p>TV on the Radio – Dear Science<br>
+TV on the Radio – Dear Science<br>

 Kings of Leon – Only by the Night<br>

-Mogwai – The Hawk is Howling</p>
+Mogwai – The Hawk is Howling